Producer, Q + A, TVNZ

 “The six-month programme focused on strengthening youth voices by helping to make Parliament accessible to more people, and I was able to cover the proceedings of Youth Parliament in Wellington.
 Following that experience in a pilot two-month internship programme, I spent some time in the Press Gallery in Parliament putting together The House podcast on RNZ.
 I think it's really important people understand how our laws are made and how it can affect our lives.”

-“My role enables me to report on original stories as well as cover day-to-day news.
-It emerged out of the two-week internship I completed as part of my journalism degree.
-I'm really enjoying my job and love the people I get to work with in the newsroom.”
+“My role as a digital reporter emerged out of the two-week internship I completed as part of my journalism degree.
+I'm now working as a producer on Q + A, and am really enjoying my job and love the people I get to work with.”

 Advice for other students